Singer 9W Sewing Machine

 Initially the 9W’s were mechanically identical to the D9’s, presumably whilst they used up the stock of existing components, and to keep the factory busy whilst Singer assessed its future.
 These early machines had a W prefix to the their serial numbers.

 Later, once the new management was established, several changes were made to the 9W to bring it more in line with other Singer models.
 In particular the size of the bed casting was increased and the hinges relocated, so that it was interchangeable with other Singers machines.
 This allowed the 9W machines to be fitted into the standard range of Singer cases, treadle tables and cabinets.
-These later models had plain serial numbers in the same sequence, but without the W prefix.
+These later model 9W7's had plain serial numbers in the same sequence, but without the W prefix.
 The spool holder was also changed when the original fold over W&H frame on the centre of the arm was replaced by the Singer straight spool pin at the balance wheel end.

 Production of the 9W7 machines ceased in 1913 after which the Bridgeport factory produced only industrial models.